msmith150/msmith150/README.md

 🎯 I have over 25 years in national security investigations, operations, & Open Source Intelligence (OSINT)

-🔍 My main interests are in OSINT, Data Analysis, Intelligence Analysis, Cyber Security, Critical Infrastructure Protection, and Threat & Risk Management.
+🔍 My main interests are in OSINT, Data Analysis, Intelligence Analysis, Cyber Security, Critical Infrastructure Protection, Insider Threat, Behavioral Threat Assessments, and Threat & Risk Management.
 Hoping to learn more about coding, ethical hacking, and incorporating AI in OSINT.

 🎯 My goal is to document and share OSINT and analytical resources and tips I find useful.
 Some of these are forked from other contributors and modified by me, some are my own, all are helpful.